Dinuguan is a Filipino blood stew that we ate today at Mang Inasal, Borocay

-Going home and we try something I have never tried before in my 47 years – Dinuguan, blood stew @ Mang Inasal.
-Literally the name of the food is a variant for the word blood.
-The Tagalog word for blood is “dugo” so Dinuguan is meaning stewed with blood.
+Going home from Borocay today, so we’re trying something I have never tried before in my 47 years.
+Dinuguan, blood stew at this restaurant chain called Mang Inasal.
+Literally, the name of the food is a variant of the word blood.
+The Tagalog word for blood is “dugo” so Dinuguan means stewed with blood.
 It is also sometimes known as chocolate meat – and you’ll see why from the photograph of the dish.
 Just think liquid black pudding and you’re nearly there.

-The Dinuguan, blood stew @ Mang Inasal is warming.
+The Dinuguan, blood stew at Mang Inasal is warming.
 It’s truly comfort food.
-I could imagine sitting in UK on a cold cold day eating this to warm myself up before venturing outside.
-A slight spicy overtone here, a little iron taste there from the blood, some tender pork meat pieces, a little nutty flavour and then a whole heap of individual spices.
+I could imagine sitting in the UK on a cold cold day eating this to warm myself up before venturing outside.
+A slight spicy overtone here, a little iron taste there from the blood, some tender pork meat pieces, a little nutty flavour, and then a whole heap of individual spices.

 I believe it has vinegar, green chili, sugar, garlic, and onion along with the pork and blood.

 If you could turn off your eyes and thoughts of what this actually is – I am certain you would find this absolutely a belter – I certainly did – well what I was allowed to eat from Mary’s bowl that is.
 If you happen to be in the Philippines, Boracay a must try is Dinuguan, blood stew at Mang Inasal.